PrecipiceBlades/Single-Path-NAS-with-MAESTRO/README.md

 # Single Path NAS with MAESTRO
-A stable version of MAESTRO.
+Built on a stable version of MAESTRO.
 (H. Kwon et al., Understanding Reuse, Performance, and Hardware Cost of DNN
-Dataflows: A Data-Centric Approach, MICRO 2019)
+Dataflows: A Data-Centric Approach, MICRO 2019).
+Given cache sizes and hardware accelerator, you can estimate the inference latency & energy consumption of your input CNN.
+Now the package supports conv2d blocks, inverted-residual blocks, and squeeze-and-excitation blocks.

 # Package Dependences
 C++ compiler (g++)